axonivy-market/process-analyser/process-analyser-product/README.md

   Visualize workflow usage and duration directly on the diagram.

 - **Time-Based Analysis**
-  Filter and analyze data for specific time intervalls.
+  Filter and analyze data for specific time intervals.

 - **Custom Attribute Filtering**
   Utilize process-specific attributes (custom-field from task/case) to filter and refine your analysis for deeper insights.

 - **Flexible Process Selection**
-  Well integrated with any process from the same security context to leverage the tool's robust features.
+  Well integrated with any processes from the same security context to leverage the tool's robust features.

 - **Export Capabilities**
   Export diagram and detailed Excel reports with frequency/duration statistics.